Bitcoin’s Energy Usage Isn’t a Problem. Here’s Why.

 And as previously mentioned, layer three developments allow the Lightning network to be used for secure, decentralized, and censorship-resistant data transmission as well.

-Liquid is an open-source side chain of Bitcoin, meant for large entities like exchanges to settle bitcoins with each other in a faster and less expensive way than with base-layer transactions.
+Liquid is an open-source side chain of Bitcoin, meant for large entities like exchanges to settle bitcoins with each other faster and less expensive than base-layer transactions.
 Beyond that, it has many other uses as well.

-With Liquid, bitcoins get locked up into L‑BTC tokens with a “peg-in” transaction, and those L‑BTC tokens can run on this side chain with faster settlement times until an entity decides to unlock the bitcoins from that chain and bring them back to the base layer with a “peg-out” transaction.
+With Liquid, bitcoins get locked up into L‑BTC tokens with a “peg-in” transaction.
+Those L‑BTC tokens can run on this side chain with faster settlement times until an entity decides to unlock the bitcoins from that chain and bring them back to the base layer with a “peg-out” transaction.

 A federation of nodes runs the Liquid network.
-The Liquid network can’t fully replicate the rock-solid security and decentralization level of the bitcoin base layer, but it has much faster transaction throughput, and has a reasonable degree of security and decentralization.
+The Liquid network can’t fully replicate the rock-solid security and decentralization level of the bitcoin base layer, but it has a much faster transaction throughput and has a reasonable degree of security and decentralization.

-In other words, an entity can make a known trade-off to lock up some bitcoin, and get L‑BTC tokens in return, and those tokens use bitcoin as their foundation of value, but provide additional speed and features.
+In other words, an entity can make a known trade-off to lock up some Bitcoin and get L‑BTC tokens in return.
+Those tokens use Bitcoin as their foundation of value but provide additional speed and features.
 Between each peg-in and peg-out transaction, L‑BTC will typically be used for many transactions.

 Unlike Lightning and Liquid, those types of custodial accounts like Coinbase and Cash App require that you trust the centralized platform, similar to how you trust your bank.

-Many exchanges and custodial services already use Liquid between themselves for rapid settlement, and some of them are starting to use Lightning for their retail clients as well, so even when people withdraw, it might not need to be a base layer transaction anymore.
+Many exchanges and custodial services already use Liquid between themselves for rapid settlement.
+Some of them are also starting to use Lightning for their retail clients, so even when people withdraw, it might not need to be a base layer transaction anymore.

 If Bitcoin continues to be successful and grows in users and market capitalization, base layer transactions will become increasingly used for settlement transactions, not day-to-day transactions.
 The fee market is what modulates its usage.